tne-lab/oep-installation/README.md

 ## Installation

-* Either download as a ZIP file and unzip, or clone using `git clone https://tne-lab/oep-installation` at a terminal.
+* Either download as a ZIP file and unzip, or clone using `git clone https://github.com/tne-lab/oep-installation` at a terminal.

 * Run `install_windows.bat` on Windows, or `install_linux.sh` on Linux.

 * The scripts will build the Release GUI by default, but to use a different configuration (such as Debug), you can pass it as an argument, i.e. run `install_windows.bat Debug`.

-* You can re-run the install scripts at any time to update to the latest version.
+* You can re-run the install script at any time to update to the latest version.

 ## Post-installation